loda-lang/loda-programs/programs/README.md

 * [A113909](oeis/A113909.asm): Square table of odd numbers which are neither squares nor one less than squares, read by antidiagonals.
 * [A114113](oeis/A114113.asm): a(n) = sum{k=1 to n} (A114112(k)).
 (For n>=2, a(n) = sum{k=1 to n} (A014681(k)) =sum{k=1 to n} (A103889(k)).).
 * [A114119](oeis/A114119.asm): Row sums of triangle A114118.
+* [A114143](oeis/A114143.asm): The possible sums of the final scores of completed American football games where both teams score.
 * [A114209](oeis/A114209.asm): Number of permutations of [n] having exactly two fixed points and avoiding the patterns 123 and 231.
 * [A114444](oeis/A114444.asm): a(n) = 16*n*(n+2).
 * [A114637](oeis/A114637.asm): Nonnegative numbers excluding 1 and 2.